When Miguel was only two, he woke up from sleep most nights screaming in pain and discomfort.

 Finally, the pediatrician in their rural Illinois hometown referred Maria and Miguel to a urologist at a Chicago hospital.
 The family found out Miguel had kidney stones due to cystinuria, a condition that affects the kidneys and bladder, often causing painful stones and urinary tract infections.

 Miguel underwent a handful of surgeries over two years in which doctors removed bladder and kidney stones from his body, and the boy ultimately received a stent in his ureter to help urine pass through his body.
 While kidney stones often pass on their own, some people, like Miguel, need help passing or removing them with medications or surgeries.

 Back at home, Miguel’s discomfort persisted.
-He had many additional kidney stones, causing him nausea and pain in his back and sides and when he used bathroom.
+He had many additional kidney stones, causing nausea and pain in his back and when he used the bathroom.

 The Chicago urologist told the family Miguel needed yet another extensive surgery for his long-term recovery.

 “All through the night, he would be crying in pain,” Maria said.
 “I knew something else was wrong.”

 Around the same time, a change in her insurance brought Maria and Miguel to Ann & Robert H. Lurie Children’s Hospital of Chicago, where the family met with pediatric urologist Dr. Bruce Lindgren.

 In addition to being a urologist, Dr. Lindgren also helps train medical students and urology residents and fellows in urology as an associate professor of Urology at Northwestern Feinberg School of Medicine.